joshuaoas/django-rest-todo/README.md

 # django-rest-todo

-simple todo functionality as a reference for a Django API.
+Minimal todo functionality as a reference for a Django API.
 No Authentication added here.